Motif Investing Review: A Unique Approach to Investing

-If you’ve not heard of Motif Investing before, then you’re likely not alone as they’re a new player in the online brokerage scene – starting nearly two years ago.
-After doing some background research of what they have to offer I thought a Motif Investing Review would be in order.
-That said, if you’d like to check out any of my previous reviews, you can do so below:
+If you’ve not heard of Motif Investing before, then you’re likely not alone as they’re a newer player in the online brokerage scene – starting nearly three years ago.
+After doing some background research of what they have to offer I thought a Motif Investing review would be in order.
+If you would like to check out any of my previous online brokerage reviews, you can do so below:

 A brief backstory on Motif Investing, they were started by Hardeep Walia who is a former Microsoft Executive who moved into the investing realm.
 It was funding from Goldman Sachs and a few others that allowed them to open for business.
-They started with an approach that is a bit different in the investing world and are geared toward giving investors a greater say over what they’re investing in.
-With their backstory told, let’s get on to the Motif Investing Review.
+They started with an approach that is a bit different in the investing world and are geared toward giving investors more of a say over what they’re investing in.
+With their backstory told, let’s get on to the Motif Investing review.

 Motif Investing Features

 They Offer Pre-made Ones As Well: What if you don’t have a specific kind of focus you want to create?
-Simple – Motif Investing has roughly 100 pre-made motifs to you can choose from.
+Simple – Motif Investing has over 100 pre-made motifs to you can choose from.
 They have a very straightforward interface to use to narrow down ones to choose from if that is your desire.
+You simply log in to your account and you can search by different sectors and industries to see what pre-made motifs are available.
 I will note they offer both equity and fixed income motifs to choose from.

 Advantages of Motif Investing